This page contains affiliate links. We may earn a commission at no extra cost to you.

 How much does it cost to install a Tesla charging station at home?

-Installing a Tesla Wall Connector at home typically costs $500–$1,500.
+Installing a Tesla Wall Connector at home typically costs $500–$1,500 in 2026.
 The total depends on your electrical panel capacity, how far the conduit run needs to travel, local labor rates, and permit fees in your area.
+Including the ~$395 Wall Connector hardware, most homeowners pay $900–$1,900 all-in.

 Can I install a Tesla Wall Connector myself?